 *REN is owned by Unilever, a corporation that is NOT cruelty-free because they allow some of their other brands to test on animals.

 It’s your choice whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
 There is no ‘right’ or ‘wrong’ answer to this.
 I encourage you to do what you’re comfortable with, but I think it’s important to disclose that Unilever owns REN.

 Below is a screenshot of REN’s official animal testing statement:

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
-However, REN has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+REN has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

-“I can confirm that our products are not sold in mainland China.“”
+“Our products are also not sold in mainland China.”

 REN Vegan Product List

 As of 2021, I will no longer be regularly updating this list of REN’s vegan products as all of their vegan products are now clearly marked.
 Check their website for the most up-to-date and accurate information on which products are vegan or not.